 However, sometimes you can spend so much time taking on new tasks as they get thrown at you that it can feel like your day gets away from you.
 At the end of the day, even though you’ve done a-million-and-one things, it’s hard to feel productive when you’re still staring down the same to-do list you started the day with.

 Knowing your priorities—and your deadlines—will help you say no when you need to.
 Helping others is important, but not at the expense of your own work.

 10. Eliminate distractions

 We know we’re not good at multitasking, but sometimes we do it even if we don’t mean to.
 We’re in the middle of a meeting and we feel our phone buzz in our pocket.
-While reading resumes, email and Slack notifications pop up on our desktop nonstop.
+While reviewing resumes, email and Slack notifications pop up on our desktop nonstop.
 These distractions affect our brains—and our productivity—more than we might think.

 Looking to complete a tough task?
 Go find a quiet space, close out of your email application, and turn off your phone.
 Whatever requests are coming in can wait until you’re finished the task at hand.
 Work in an open office?
 Try sound-reducing headphones.
-You can even make a little sign for your desk that says “Do Not Disturb” so that colleagues know you’re in the middle of something.
+You can even make a little sign for your desk that says “Do Not Disturb” so that colleagues know you’re in the middle of something important.